shashank-m/mtn_mmsr/README.md

 5. pip install .

-objective.py contains the mmsr problem formulation.
+obj_func folder has objective.py which contains the mmsr problem formulation.

-optimise.py is where the mmsr objective function is used along with scipy to find solutions. optimisatio folder is for adding our own implementations of different optimisation solutions.
+optimise.py is where the mmsr objective function is used along with scipy to find solutions. optimisation folder is for adding our own implementations of different optimisation solutions.